 WONDERFULNESS OF PETER RABBIT

-Now that animals in picture books are super common, it’s easy to forget that Beatrix Potter created a new kind of story.
-Potter is widely known for being influential in children’s book world.
-But of course Potter herself was influenced by all who came before.
-She almost certainly would have read Dorothy Kilner’s Life and Perambulations of a Mouse, published 1783, which was very influential in kidlit world because it was the first animal story told from the point of view of the animal, without also delivering a sermon to its young readers.
+Now that animals in picture books are super common, it’s easy to forget that Beatrix Potter popularised a new kind of story.
+Potter is widely known for being influential in children’s book world, specifically for her animals dressed as humans, rendered beautifully in the illustrations.
+But Potter herself was influenced by all who came before.
+She almost certainly would have read Dorothy Kilner’s Life and Perambulations of a Mouse, published 1783, which was very influential in children’s book world because it was the first animal story told from the point of view of the animal, without also delivering a sermon to its young readers.

 One had the feeling that if one had been lucky enough to live in America in this golden age, these witty talking animals [from the Uncle Remus fables] would have been in one’s backyard or farm or briar patch; whereas Beatrix Potter’s animals with their human clothes and lakeland landscapes belonged to a naturalists’ fairy tale ‘now’ that wasn’t and could never be.
 They might exist, but one could never meet them.
 As soon as they were clearly observed their clothes would vanish, they would drop on to all fours and run away, like Mrs Tiggy Winkle.

-Still, Potter added a lot to the animal story, not least because of her illustrations.
+Despite the influences, Potter added a lot to the animal story genre of children’s books, not least because of her illustrations.
 Linda Lear writes that Potter

 “had in fact created a new form of animal fable in: one in which anthropomorphic animals behave as real animals with true animal instincts”

-Potter’s animals looked like actual animals—indeed, Potter drew from life.
+Potter’s animals looked like actual animals.
+That’s because Potter drew from life where she could.
+(Where she couldn’t, she didn’t do a great job; see her chipmunks.)
+More than what they looked like, Potter understood how her animals behaved.
 Peter Rabbit’s nature is familiar to people who know about rabbits…

 …and endorsed by those who are not … because [Potter’s] portrayal speaks to some universal understanding of rabbity behaviour.”Lear, Linda (2007), Beatrix Potter: A Life in Nature, New York: St. Martin’s Press